rustyrussell/bolts/12-offer-encoding.md

 A reader of an invoice:
   - MUST reject the invoice if `signature` is not a valid signature using `offer_node_id` as described in [Signature Calculation](#signature-calculation).
-  - MUST reject the invoice if `invoice_request_amount` is not present.
+  - MUST reject the invoice if `invoice_amount` is not present.
   - MUST reject the invoice if `offer_description` is not present.
   - MUST reject the invoice if `invoice_created_at` is not present.
   - MUST reject the invoice if `invoice_payment_hash` is not present.